r-lib/actions/setup-r-dependencies/README.md

   Separate each reference by newlines or commas for more than one package.
 - `needs` - `Config/Needs` fields to install from the DESCRIPTION, the `Config/Needs/` prefix will be automatically included.
+- `pak-version`: Which pak version to use.
+Possible values are `stable`, `rc` and `devel`.
+Currently it defaults to `devel`, because some of the new features of the `v2` release depend on that, but the default will change to `stable` soon.
+You can override the default with this parameter.
 - `working-directory` - default `'.'`.
 If the DESCRIPTION file is not in the root directory of your repository.